bg-write/chatGPT-cheatsheet/README.md

 ### Closing Credits

-A special shout-out to [Nick Arocho](https://www.nickarocho.com/) for his initial guidance on where to get started with ChatGPT.
+A shout-out to [Nick Arocho](https://www.nickarocho.com/) for his initial guidance on where to get started with ChatGPT.
 Videos by [The AI Advantage](https://www.youtube.com/watch?v=pGOyw_M1mNE) and [sentdex](https://www.youtube.com/watch?v=c-g6epk3fFE) helped me get started with ChatGPT's API in Python and Gradio.
 Doodles by [Doodle Ipsum](https://doodleipsum.com/).
 And again, [Janelle Shane's book](https://www.janelleshane.com/book-you-look-like-a-thing) is a must-read.

 ---